Airline Startup Riyadh Air Unveils Bold Livery

-Riyadh Air has today unveiled what’s being called the first of two livery designs, described as “a perfect blend of cutting-edge technology and timeless elegance.”
-The livery is being shown off on a Boeing 787-9, which the airline has ordered up to 72 of (including 39 firm orders and 33 options).
+In June 2023, Riyadh Air showed off its first of two livery designs, which the company described as “a perfect blend of cutting-edge technology and timeless elegance.”
+The livery was being shown off on a Boeing 787-9, which the airline has ordered up to 72 of (including 39 firm orders and 33 options).

 A lot of airlines have gotten less creative with their liveries over the years.
 Many airlines have the same livery concept, with a white fuselage, bold letters, and a logo with some art on the tail.
-So Riyadh Air planes will most definitely stand out, as the carrier’s livery is purple and blue, with all kinds of cool visual effects.
-“RIYADH AIR” is written in big letters across the fuselage in white, and the carrier’s logo is on the tail and engines.
+So Riyadh Air planes with the first kind of livery will most definitely stand out, given the purple and blue colors, with all kinds of cool visual effects.

 Liveries tend to greatly divide people.
-Some people may think a new livery is the great thing ever, while others think it’s awful.
-Personally I think this is one of the coolest airline liveries out there.
+Some people may think a new livery is the greatest thing ever, while others think it’s awful.
+Personally I think the first livery is one of the coolest out there.
 It’s unique, it’s modern, and it’s really pretty!
-At least that’s my take…
+At least that’s my take.
+However, I’m not sure I get the logic of having a second livery that’s basically just a toned down version of the first one.

 For some context, Riyadh Air is Saudi Arabia’s new national airline, and it’s a key part of the country’s goal of greatly increasing tourism.
 The plan is to make Riyadh Air the size of Emirates, but in a small fraction of the time.
-The airline has ordered Boeing 787s so far, and rumor has it that a Boeing 737 order could be imminent as well.
-As of now the plan is for Riyadh Air to launch flights in 2024, though details beyond that remain pretty limited.
+The airline has ordered Boeing 787s so far, and it’s expected that a Boeing 737 order will be placed soon as well.
+As of now the plan is for Riyadh Air to launch flights in 2025, though details beyond that remain pretty limited.

 There are certainly some major questions about Riyadh Air.
 Why establish a second national airline that competes with the existing national airline, rather than just growing the existing one?
 Can this airline really make money?